Parth27/savitar/CODE_OF_CONDUCT.md

  address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Violence, threats of violence, or inciting others to commit self-harm
+* Advocating for, or encouraging, any of the above behavior

 ## Community Goals
 * Be welcoming: We strive to be a community that welcomes and supports people of all backgrounds and identities.